mdlacasse/Owl/README.md

 detailed description of the underlying mathematical model can be found [here](https://raw.github.com/mdlacasse/Owl/main/docs/owl.pdf).

-Owl is currently implemented through jupyter notebooks, but it can also easily serve as the back-end of a Web application facilitating its use by allowing easier input of user-selected constraints for exploring the optimality of different scenarios.
+Owl is currently implemented through a combination of Python modules and jupyter notebooks, but its simple API can also serve as the back-end of a Web application facilitating its use by allowing easier input of user-selected constraints for exploring the optimality of different scenarios.
 Contributors with good front-end skills are therefore more than welcome to join the project.